tmharrington/BioStatisticalAnalysis/IndoorPollution.md

 -   High Income countries (\$4256 - \$13205 USD) were found to have an even smaller average, as expected, but dropping even more significantly then between low- and middle- income countries.
 The average percent deaths for high-income countries was found to be 2.93%, while the average for all GDP's above this range had an average of 0.43% (t = -10.262, df = 206.63, p-value \< 2.2e-16).
 The difference in average percentage of deaths between middle- and high- income countries was found to be 7.02% over twice the reduction as moving from low- to middle- income as a country

 ------------------------------------------------------------------------

 # Conclusions

-This analysis aimed to answer the hypothesis proposes that countries with higher GDP and larger population size have lower percentages of premature deaths caused by indoor pollution from biofuels, and that significant differences in the percentage of premature deaths caused by indoor pollution from biofuels exist across regions even after controlling for GDP, population size, and other relevant factors.
+This analysis aimed to answer the hypothesis proposes that countries with higher GDP and larger population sizes have lower percentages of premature deaths caused by indoor pollution from biofuels and that significant differences in the percentage of premature deaths caused by indoor pollution from biofuels exist across regions even after controlling for GDP, population size, and other relevant factors.

-In Section 1.1, the low R\^2 value for the correlation between indoor air pollution deaths and year suggests that improvements in health care and disease prevention have played a larger role in reducing premature deaths than changes in indoor air quality over time.
+In Section 1.1, the low R\^2 value for the correlation between indoor air pollution deaths and year suggests that health care and disease prevention improvements have played a more prominent role in reducing premature deaths than changes in indoor air quality over time.
 However, as the section notes, analyzing the relationship between year and indoor air pollution deaths on a regional basis could provide more insight into trends and disparities.

-The high R\^2 value for the correlation between region and indoor air pollution deaths in Section 1.2 supports the hypothesis that regional factors play a significant role in determining the prevalence of indoor air pollution and its associated health risks.
-This could be due to a variety of factors, such as differences in household fuel sources, housing quality, and cultural practices.
-Understanding these regional differences can help policymakers and public health officials target interventions and resources more effectively.
-While population size did not show a strong correlation with indoor air pollution deaths in Section 1.3, it is still an important factor to consider in the context of public health.
+The high R\^2 value for the correlation between the region and indoor air pollution deaths in Section 1.2 supports the hypothesis that regional factors play a significant role in determining the prevalence of indoor air pollution and its associated health risks.
+These regional discrepancies are likely related to several factors, such as differences in household fuel sources, housing quality, and cultural practices.
+Understanding these regional differences can help policymakers and public health officials effectively target interventions and resources.
+While population size did not strongly correlate with indoor air pollution deaths in Section 1.3, it is still an essential factor to consider in the context of public health.
 For example, even if the percentage of premature deaths caused by indoor air pollution is low in a country with a large population, the absolute number of deaths could still be significant.
-Additionally, rapid population growth can exacerbate existing environmental and health challenges.The relationship between GDP and indoor air pollution deaths in Section 1.4 suggests that economic development can play a positive role in reducing indoor air pollution and its associated health risks.
-However, it is important to note that the relationship is not necessarily linear or straightforward.
+Additionally, rapid population growth can exacerbate existing environmental and health challenges.

+The relationship between GDP and indoor air pollution deaths in Section 1.4 suggests that economic development can positively reduce indoor air pollution and its associated health risks.
+However, it is essential to note that the relationship could be more linear and straightforward.
 For example, while higher GDP can enable households to switch to cleaner fuel sources, it can also lead to increased industrialization and urbanization, which can create new sources of pollution.

 The relationship between indoor air pollution deaths and life expectancy in Section 1.5 highlights the broader impacts of indoor air pollution on population health.
-Improving indoor air quality could have significant benefits beyond reducing premature deaths, such as increasing overall life expectancy and reducing the burden of disease.
-The regional differences in indoor air pollution deaths shown in Section 1.7 further emphasize the importance of understanding and addressing the unique challenges faced by different regions.
-For example, household fuel sources in Sub-Saharan Africa may differ significantly from those in Europe and Central Asia, which could contribute to differences in indoor air quality and associated health risks.
+Improving indoor air quality could have significant benefits beyond reducing premature deaths, such as increasing overall life expectancy and reducing disease burden.
+The regional differences in indoor air pollution deaths shown in Section 1.7 further emphasize the importance of understanding and prioritizing different regions' unique challenges.

 Overall, these observations suggest that indoor air pollution is a complex and multifaceted issue that requires a nuanced understanding of regional and socioeconomic factors.
-While GDP and population size are important predictors of indoor air pollution deaths, they cannot fully explain the variation seen across regions and countries.
-Further research and analysis are needed to develop targeted interventions and policies to address this critical public health issue.
+While GDP and population size are significant predictors of indoor air pollution deaths, they cannot fully explain the variation across regions and countries.
+Further research and analysis are needed to develop targeted interventions and policies to address this critical public health issue

 ------------------------------------------------------------------------

 # Future Questions

 -   Studies suggest that in developed countries, people spend 80-90% of their lives indoors.
 The US, being the wealthiest nation, has the resources to reduce indoor air pollution through regulation, investment, and adequate medical care.
 However, countries with growing GDP and capitalistic societies may face increased time indoors without the resources to regulate indoor and outdoor environments, leading to greater exposure to pollutants and inadequate healthcare.
 As countries create economic opportunities and urbanize, indoor air pollution may increase.
 Analysis to Identifying the point at which GDP and premature deaths caused by indoor air pollution are correlated can inform targeted prevention efforts.
+-   ANOVA tests would have been very beneficial for proving the hypothesis in this experiment. having an F-Statistic for the mean deaths from IAP within a region compared to the difference between regions may have provided a valuable correlation to show how significantly the regional differences were statistically.

 ------------------------------------------------------------------------

 # Citations

+Air quality and health.
+(2014, January 21). *WHO Guidelines for indoor air quality: Household fuel combustion*. https://www.who.int/publications/i/item/9789241548885

+Ezzati, M., & Kammen, D. M. (2002).
+The health impacts of exposure to indoor air pollution from solid fuels in developing countries: knowledge, gaps, and data needs. *Environmental Health Perspectives*, *110*(11), 1057--1068. https://doi.org/10.1289/ehp.021101057

+González-Martín, J., Kraakman, N. J. R., Pérez, C., Lebrero, R., & Muñoz, R. (2021).
+A state--of--the-art review on indoor air pollution and strategies for indoor air pollution control. *Chemosphere*, *262*, 128376. https://doi.org/10.1016/j.chemosphere.2020.128376

+Gordon, S. B., Bruce, N., Grigg, J., Hibberd, P. L., Kurmi, O. P., Lam, K., Mortimer, K., Asante, K. P., Balakrishnan, K., Balmes, J. R., Bar-Zeev, N., Bates, M. N., Breysse, P. N., Buist, S., Chen, Z., Havens, D., Jack, D., Jindal, S. K., Kan, H., . . .
+Martin, W. (2014).
+Respiratory risks from household air pollution in low and middle income countries. *The Lancet Respiratory Medicine*, *2*(10), 823--860. https://doi.org/10.1016/s2213-2600(14)70168-7

+*Household air pollution*.
+(2022, July 27).
+World Health Organization. https://www.who.int/news-room/fact-sheets/detail/household-air-pollution-and-health